Sidharth Luthra: Recent Cases

 Luthra represented WhatsApp in a public interest litigation case filed against it in September 2016 in the Delhi High Court by two students regarding its new privacy policy.

-Luthra is currently representing the Union Minister of Finance Arun Jaitley in the criminal defamation lawsuit filed by him against the Chief Minister of Delhi, Arvind Kejriwal.
+Luthra is currently representing the Union Minister of Finance Arun Jaitley in a criminal defamation lawsuit filed against the Chief Minister of Delhi, Arvind Kejriwal.
 Arun Jaitley has also filed a civil defamation case against Arvind Kejriwal.
-The Supreme Court in November 2016 declined Kejriwal's appeal to stay the criminal defamation proceedings.
+In November 2016, the Supreme Court declined Kejriwal's appeal to stay the criminal defamation proceedings.

-In 2016, Luthra represented the Chief Minister of Andhra Pradesh, Mr. N. Chandrababu Naidu in the 2015 Cash For Vote Scam case.
+In 2016, Luthra also represented the Chief Minister of Andhra Pradesh, Mr. N. Chandrababu Naidu in the 2015 Cash For Vote Scam case.
 On 9 December 2016, the Hyderabad High Court set aside the order passed by the Special Anti-Corruption Bureau (ACB) court that directed the Telangana Anti-Corruption Bureau to conduct a probe into Mr Naidu's role in the cash for vote scam case.

-Luthra also served as the special public prosecutor in the Nirbhaya gang rape case.
+Luthra served as the special public prosecutor in the Nirbhaya gang rape case.
 The final verdict on the case was delivered by the Supreme Court on 5 May 2017, where it upheld the death sentence for all the four convicts that were sentenced to death by the trial court in September 2013.